whynotzoidberg/RPiPlay-LibreElec/README.md

 * enabled SSH to LibreElec

 ## Warning
 This script replace .profile and autostart.sh if you modify this files before.
 You must do it again.
+Bonus is working git command in LibreElec command line throught Docker.

 ## Install steps
 1. SSH to LibreElec